ISISComputingGroup/ibex_developers_manual/backend_system/IOCs/Using_LVDCOM/Creating-IOC-wrapper-VI.md

 Run the IOC as normal.
 The IOC should start with no errors and typing "dbl" will list the PVs.
 Note: unless the VI was already open it will not be visible.
 If it is not visible, stop the IOC, load the VI and restart the IOC

 ## 6. Finish the Workflow

 Now return to the IOC workflow to finishing adding things like units, PVs of interest and macros.
+Once the ISIS IOC works you should probably now create an IOC linked to this one in ioc follow a similar pattern to a support modules.
+Remember that if you do this add you new ioc to the Makefile so it does not build under linux, i.e. edit `EPICS\ioc\master\Makefile` add to the line:

+    ifneq ($(findstring linux,$(EPICS_HOST_ARCH)),)
+    DIRS_NOTBUILD += ISISDAE MK3CHOPPER STPS350 AG53220A STSR400 ECLAB
+    DIRS_NOTBUILD += DELFTARDUSTEP DELFTDCMAG GALIL MERCURY_ITC <ioc dir>
+    endif

 # Example XML control definitions